-4.3.1.4.
+D.3.a.4.
 Insurance and intermediaries payables

 This category includes commissions payable to intermediaries in relation to insurance operations.
 They represent balances that are repayable during the normal course of the Company's operations and are interest-free.

 D.3.a.5.
 Other Liabilities